Bed Bug Chemicals That Still Work in 2024

 There are many insecticides out there that state on the front of the bottle that they are specifically for bed bugs.
 Don't be fooled by the picture of a bed bug on the bottle.
 Check to make sure the product contains at least a non repellent added to the repellent pyrethroid mixture.
 Chemicals containing both repellents and non repellents together will trump the fact repellent pyrethroids are not effective once dry.
 The problem with chemicals that have both repellent and non repellent active ingredients mixed together is that the repellent part of the mixture will make the whole mixture visible to the bed bugs.
 They will know where the dry chemical is then avoid it.
 These types of chemicals do have a fast knock down kill though.

-- Sterifab (Non-repellent only) (Does not leave a residual so it will not kill once it's dry because it will have evaporated.)
+• Sterifab (Non-repellent only) Ready to spray liquid.
+(Does not leave any residual in place, so it will not continue kill once it's dry because it will have evaporated).

 Summary…